Employees taking notes at a presentation

 5. Be ultra-careful with WIFI

-Due to the Covid Pandemic, thousands of workers have gotten used to working from home.
-However, their home WIFI may make the company very valuable to hacking.
+Many workers across the nation have gotten used to working from home.
+However, their home WIFI may make your company very valuable to hacking.
 To protect company data, a powerful VPN is the very least that a company can require to ensure that data remains secure.

 Key Takeaway

-There are dozens of other steps a company can take to prevent data breaches, but few of them work unless employees are constantly reminded of their need to be vigilant about cyber security.
-Training your employees to be careful, mindful, and diligent is the best way to protect against cyber-attacks.
+There are dozens of other steps a company can take to prevent data breaches, but few of them work unless employees are constantly reminded of their need to be vigilant about the companies digital security in Boca Raton FL.
+Training your employees to be careful, mindful, and diligent is one of the best ways to protect against cyber-attacks.

 Related Posts